Menchynskyi/kottans-frontend/README.md

 **HTML Academy CSS**
 ![CSS](https://github.com/Menchynskyi/kottans-frontend/blob/master/task_html_css_intro/html_academy_3.JPG "CSS")

-I've had html and css experience, but this task refreshed all this stuff in my memory so I can move forward.
+I've already had html and css experience before this course, but this task refreshed all this stuff in my memory so I can move forward.
 Maybe some new info about cascading, priority and selectors.
 Accidentally done html basics course, I guess it wouldn't hurt, tho. 😅
 ***